CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 4.Ti=Conditions to the Purchasers’ Obligations at Closing

-4.0.sec=The obligations of each Purchaser to purchase Shares at the Initial Closing [or any subsequent Closing] are subject to the fulfillment, on or before such Closing, of each of the following conditions, unless otherwise waived:
+4.0.sec=The obligations of each Purchaser to purchase Shares at the Initial Closing {4.0.Var1} are subject to the fulfillment, on or before such Closing, of each of the following conditions, unless otherwise waived:

+4.0.Var1=or any subsequent Closing

 4.1.Ti=Representations and Warranties

-4.1.sec=The representations and warranties of the Company contained in Section 2 [and the representations and warranties of the Founders in Section _] shall be true and correct in all respects as of such Closing.
+4.1.sec=The representations and warranties of the Company contained in Section 2 {4.1.Var2} shall be true and correct in all respects as of such Closing.

+4.1.Var2=and the representations and warranties of the Founders in Section 4

 4.2.Ti=Performance